Raise.com: History

 Raise.com was initially conceived as a spinoff of another service created by Bousis and Bradley Wasz, called CouponTrade, which was founded in 2010.

 Since that time, the marketplace became more amenable to Bousis' idea.
 As stated by Crain's Chicago Business column, "a 2009 federal law prevented gift cards from expiring for five years; cards went from a magnetic stripe to all-digital in 2010; and advances in mobile technology made it possible to buy and sell cards on a smartphone."

-Founded in 2013, Raise.com received $18 million in Series A funding from Bessemer Venture Funding.
-A second round of funding in 2015 saw $56M in Series B funding from New Enterprise Associates.
+It was founded in 2013, with $18 million in funding from Bessemer Venture Funding.
+It received $56 million from New Enterprise Associates in 2015.

-In August 2015, Raise.com acquired Tastebud Technologies for an undisclosed amount.
-Its CEO, Tyler Spalding, took the Chief Strategy Officer role within Raise.com.
+In 2015, Raise.com acquired Tastebud Technologies for an undisclosed amount.
+Its CEO, Tyler Spalding, became chief strategy officer at Raise.

 In June 2016, Raise acquired Slide for an undisclosed amount in stock, a company which allows people to store gift cards in a digital wallet/passbook.
 Raise also announced plans to open a New York office.

-As of 2016, the company is valued at about $1 billion, as presented by the New York Times.
+As of 2016, the company was valued at about $1 billion by the New York Times.

-In September 2017, Raise raised $60M in Round C funding to expand its mobile payment network.

-In late 2018, Raise appointed a new CEO, Jay Klauminzer, a marketplace veteran from Groupon and DoorDash.
+In late 2018, Raise appointed a new CEO, Jay Klauminzer, who had been an executive at Groupon and DoorDash.

 Business model

 Raise.com takes a 12% cut from the sale of every gift card.

 In the period between funding – in 2014, Raise.com released a mobile app (iOS only) version of its marketplace.

 Raise.com also has partnerships with "over a dozen undisclosed retailers so far who are interested in the sorts [of] consumer shopping insights Raise can provide."

 Raise has a one-year money back guarantee on purchases made directly through the marketplace.

-In 2020, the company also launched two new products based on learnings from their marketplace.
-Slide, a mobile payments app, offers 4% cash back at a few hundred retailers.
-Users receive a 1% bonus when adding funds to their account (which also speeds checkout).
-Users select a merchant, enter the amount of spend, and are then issued a barcode that can be scanned at the register or typed in online.
-Slide peaked at #17 on the iOS store in December 2020. rZero is a fraud detection platform that was originally built for Raise to address gift card fraud, but it's now used widely across FinTech and other high risk use cases.